DiamondLightSource/pymalcolm/docs/tutorials/detector.rst

   be at the  mid-point of a detector frame.
 This is needed for step scans and continuous scans.
 - The demand positions of those actuators at the upper and lower bounds (start and end) of that detector frame.
-This is needed for continuous scans only so that each detector frame is taken while the actuators were moving at a constant velocity.
+This is only needed for continuous scans where each detector frame is taken while the actuators were moving rather than a step scan where they are static.
 - The index in the data file that the frame should be stored.
 For grid based scans (like a snake scan) these will have the same dimensions as the demand positions.
 For non grid based scans (like a spiral scan) these will have